planetrobbie/terraform-vault-lb/README.md

     terraform plan
     terraform apply

-Next you have to update your DNS record with the IP address of your load balancer, this part can also be automated by leveraging Terraform DNS providers.
+Next you have to update your DNS record with the IP address of your load balancer, found in terraform output.
+This part can also be automated by creating Google Cloud DNS records with Terraform.
+Stay tuned !

 > From now on, to talk to your cluster using vault CLI you have to export the following environment variable to enable TLS certificate verification.